 1940-D Wheat Penny Value

-The 1940-D wheat penny represents Denver Mint’s contribution during this year.
-Denver struck the fewest coins of all three mints with 81.4 million pennies, yet these coins achieved a higher survival rate among collectors.
+The 1940-D wheat penny represents Denver Mint’s contribution during this pivotal pre-war year.
+Denver struck the fewest coins of all three mints at 81.4 million pennies, yet these coins achieved a comparatively higher survival rate.
+PCGS estimates approximately 18,000 Denver specimens survive, though only around half grade above MS65.

 1940-D Wheat Penny (RD) Price/Grade Chart